chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 To restore backed-up data of the Chef Automate High Availability (HA) using External Object Storage, follow the steps given below:

 - Check the status of Automate HA Cluster from the bastion nodes by executing the `chef-automate status` command.

 - Execute the restore command from bastion`chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --skip-preflight --s3-access-key "Access_Key" --s3-secret-key "Secret_Key"`.

 - In case of Airgapped Environment, Execute this restore command from bastion `chef-automate backup restore <object-storage-bucket-path>/backups/BACKUP_ID --skip-preflight --airgap-bundle </path/to/bundle>`.

+{{< note >}}

+- If you are restoring the backup from an older version, then you need to provide the `--airgap-bundle </path/to/current/bundle>`.
+- If you have not configured S3 access and secret keys during deployment or if you have taken backup on a diffrent bucket, then you need to provide the `--s3-access-key <Access_Key>` and `--s3-secret-key <Secret_Key>` flags.

+{{< /note >}}

 ## Troubleshooting

 While running the restore command, If it prompts any error follow the steps given below.

--  check the chef-automate status in Automate node by running `chef-automate status`.
+- Check the chef-automate status in Automate node by running `chef-automate status`.
 - Also check the hab svc status in automate node by running `hab svc status`.
 - If the deployment services is not healthy then reload it using `hab svc load chef/deployment-service`.
 - Now, check the status of Automate node and then try running the restore command from bastion.